Fallout 76: Sales

 Upon launch, Fallout 76 debuted at third place in the UK's all-format sales charts, behind Spyro Reignited Trilogy and Red Dead Redemption 2, and fifth place in the Switzerland all-format sales charts.
 According to the NPD Group, the game had lower launch sales than either Fallout 4 or Fallout: New Vegas.
-The game saw a price drop in North America less than one week after its initial release, with some pundits listing poor sales as a reason for the cut in price.
 In their respective opening months, the game's physical sales were less than one fifth of Fallout 4 (down 82%).
 In Japan, the PlayStation 4 version sold 73,489 copies within its debut week, which made it the second bestselling retail game of the week in the country.

 SuperData estimated that, as of the end of 2018, Fallout 76 had sold 1.4 million digital copies.
 In November 2021, Todd Howard revealed the game had 11 million players in total.
 In March 2024, the game had 17 million players.
 The following month, following the release of the Amazon Prime Fallout television series, Fallout 76's player count reached an all-time high six years after its release, with a million people logging in within a single day.